OWASP/CheatSheetSeries/cheatsheets/XS_Leaks_Cheat_Sheet.md

 <button id="pro">Pro account</button>
 ```

 The browser will automatically focus on an element with a given ID if we append a hash to the URL, e.g. `https://example.com#pro`.
-What's more JavaScript [focus event](https://developer.mozilla.org/en-US/docs/Web/API/Element/focus_event) gets fired.
+What's more, the JavaScript [focus event](https://developer.mozilla.org/en-US/docs/Web/API/Element/focus_event) gets fired.
 The attacker may try to embed the application in the iframe with specific source on its own controlled page:

 ![XS-Leaks-ID](../assets/XS_Leaks_ID.png)